 Hey, if you’re a fan of bus tours, by all means, go book one.
 It’s a decent way to see many countries in Europe if you don’t have a lot of time.

 No planning, no driving, just sit back and let someone else do all the work!

 But if you’re like me, you prefer the challenge of independent travel.

 True adventure, with no set schedule or timetable.
 Driving around European destinations with the freedom to stop anywhere fun you happen to find along the way.
 Discovering places off-the-beaten path — that bus tours might miss.

 If that’s the kind of traveler you are, renting a car in Europe is the way to go!

-Sure, parts of Europe have an excellent train system compared to the United States.
-But EuroRail passes can be surprisingly expensive, and they can limit your options for where to travel.
+Sure, many parts of Europe have an excellent train system compared to the United States.
+But EuroRail passes can be surprisingly expensive, and they can also limit your options for where to travel.

 2. Where To Rent Your Car In Europe